Celebrations break out as Punjab, Haryana farmers head home after 'victory' of their protests | Headlines

 Notably, Shambhu inter-state border on the national highway was the place where the Haryana police last year on November 26 had used water cannons and tear gas to prevent farmers from heading towards the national capital.

+Meanwhile, two farmers from Punjab returning to their homes in Muktsar district on Saturday from the Tikri border were killed while another one was injured when the tractor trolley they were travelling in was hit by a truck from behind in Haryana's Hisar district, police said.

-The Haryana Police has made elaborate arrangements to ensure hassle-free movement of traffic on national highways in the state.
+The Haryana Police had made arrangements to ensure hassle-free movement of traffic on national highways in the state.

 A Haryana Police spokesperson on Friday had said the district Superintendents of Police have been instructed to ensure appropriate traffic, security, and law and order arrangements to ensure smooth flow of traffic in all districts between Delhi and Ambala, and Bahadurgarh and Hisar/Jind.